 Some manufacturers survived by focusing on high-tech production.
 Among these was the firm of Fisher and Paykel.
 Its innovative whiteware and health-care equipment found receptive markets in New Zealand and overseas.

 Bio-tech and creative industries became the new face of manufacturing in Auckland.
-Leading innovators include Professor Garth Cooper – whose research has led to major advances in treating diabetes – and Bruce Farr, who developed light displacement keels for sailing boats.
+Leading innovators included Professor Garth Cooper – whose research led to major advances in treating diabetes – and Bruce Farr, who developed light displacement keels for sailing boats.

 A service economy

 Financial and other services came to dominate Auckland’s economy.
 Private language schools made education the biggest export earner in the central city.
-Auckland also benefited from a surge in tourism, which brought 70% of New Zealand’s international visitors through its airport.
+Auckland also benefited from a surge in tourism, with 70% of New Zealand’s international visitors arriving at its airport.
 In 2015 Auckland’s port handled 31% of the country’s container trade.
 By 2013 the region was home to a third of New Zealand’s population.

 A multi-cultural hub

 The face of urban Auckland changed when the government’s immigration policy widened the door to people from Asia in 1986.
-By 2013 the Asian population had reached 23.1% in Auckland, and over 50% in the central city.
+By 2013 Asian people were 23.1% of Auckland’s population, and more than half of all residents of the central city.

-New arrivals from Hong Kong, Taiwan and Korea gave a distinctive character to the areas where they clustered, while a range of other immigrants introduced mosques, temples, halal butchers and ethnic restaurants to the suburbs.
+New arrivals from Hong Kong, Taiwan and South Korea gave a distinctive character to the areas where they clustered.
+A range of other immigrants introduced mosques, temples, halal butchers and ethnic restaurants to the suburbs.
 The assertiveness of Pacific Island street culture and the increasing political clout of ethnic groups contributed to the city’s multicultural vitality.

 From the 1990s some Aucklanders adopted apartment living.
 Apartment blocks sprang up in the central city and as far north as Ōrewa.
 Deregulation of the liquor laws and the explosion of cafés and nightclubs enlivened the inner city.
 New restaurants were built around the Viaduct Basin – the hub of the America’s Cup challenges in 1999 and 2003.
-The Sky Tower, opened in 1997 and reaching 328 metres high, became an instant city icon.
+The 328-metre Sky Tower opened in 1997 and became an instant city icon.

 Outsiders often jeer at Aucklanders’ obsession with their cars.
-Yet in 2013 there were fewer cars per person in Auckland (653 for every 1,000 people) than for New Zealand as a whole (696 per 1,000 people).
-A major reason for this is the availability of public transport.
+Yet in 2013 there were fewer cars per capita in Auckland (653 for every 1,000 people) than in New Zealand as a whole (696).
+A major reason was the availability of public transport.